cdpoboxhub/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 SLIs:
 - Number of successful HTTP requests out of total HTTP requests should be above 99.9%
+- The CPU should not be over 90% used before new pods are deployed.
+- The memory should not be over 90% used before new pods are deployed.

 For SLO of "request response time", the SLIs could be:
 - Requests served should have a response time of 500 milliseconds
+-